Géza, son of Géza II of Hungary: Pretender

-After Stephen III's death in March 1172, his next eldest brother, Prince Béla, was recalled from Constantinople to ascend the throne and forestall any attempt at accession by his younger brother, Prince Géza.
+After Stephen III's death in March 1172, Géza's next eldest brother, Béla, was recalled from Constantinople to ascend the throne and forestall any attempt at accession by his younger brother, Géza.

-Within a few months, the arriving prince was crowned Béla III of Hungary on 13 January 1173 but faced opposition from his own mother, the Queen Dowager, and his brother, Prince Géza, who began conspiring against him to obtain the Crown of Hungary.
+Within a few months, the arriving prince was crowned Béla III of Hungary on 13 January 1173 but faced opposition from his own mother, the Queen Dowager, and his brother, Géza, who began conspiring against him to obtain the Crown of Hungary.
 Lucas, Archbishop of Esztergom, who refused to perform the coronation, delaying the ceremony for almost a year, also supported the aspirations of Géza, who aimed to continue the anti-Byzantine and pro-papal policies of Stephen III.
-Despite that Béla's claim – beside the Byzantine Empire – was supported by Pope Alexander III too, and it is plausible that Géza and his domestic supporters sought assistance from the rival Holy Roman Empire at the turn of 1172 and 1173, but Frederick I, Holy Roman Emperor was fully engaged with his Italian and Polish campaigns during that time.
+Despite that Béla's claim – besides the Byzantine Empire – was supported by Pope Alexander III, too, and it is plausible that Géza and his domestic supporters sought assistance from the rival Holy Roman Empire at the turn of 1172 and 1173, but Frederick I, Holy Roman Emperor was fully engaged with his Italian and Polish campaigns during that time.
 After a couple of failed attempts, Béla III had them arrested in 1174.
-He imprisoned his mother too, but Prince Géza and his several partisans – including Lawrence and possibly Stephen, Archbishop of Kalocsa) – escaped from captivity and fled to the court of Henry II, Duke of Austria in 1174 or 1175 to seek protection.
+He imprisoned his mother, too, but Géza and his several partisans – including Lawrence and possibly Stephen, Archbishop of Kalocsa – escaped from captivity and fled to the court of Henry II, Duke of Austria in 1174 or 1175 to seek protection.
 When Henry refused to extradite Géza, Béla launched plundering raids into Austria, together with Soběslav II, Duke of Bohemia.
-A year later, Prince Géza tried to persuade Soběslav II of Bohemia to help him meet Frederick I, Holy Roman Emperor, but Soběslav seized Géza and handed him over to Béla in 1177.
+A year later, Géza tried to persuade Soběslav II of Bohemia to help him meet Frederick I, Holy Roman emperor, but Soběslav seized Géza and handed him over to Béla in 1177.

 Béla once again imprisoned his brother, and he also put their mother, Euphrosyne, in confinement, while a certain ispán Vata was blinded.
-Prince Géza languished in prison from 1177 to 1189.
+Géza languished in prison from 1177 to 1189.
 Euphrosyne was set free in 1186, but she was obliged to leave the kingdom for Constantinople, while Géza remained in captivity.
 Freedom arrived for him in 1189 due to preparations for the Third Crusade.
 That year, Frederick Barbarossa, arrived in Hungary and was received by King Béla III.
-Learning of Prince Géza's predicament via Béla's second spouse Margaret of France, the Holy Roman Emperor asked Béla III to allow the imprisoned Géza to lead a small Hungarian army to the Crusade as an escort, according to Arnold of Lübeck.
+Learning of Géza's predicament via Béla's second spouse, Margaret of France, the Holy Roman emperor asked Béla III to allow the imprisoned Géza to lead a small Hungarian army to the Crusade as an escort, according to Arnold of Lübeck.
 Béla III allowed this, and 2,000 Hungarian soldiers left for the Holy Land under the leadership of Géza and Bishop Ugrin Csák.